 Use the right snowshoes for the terrain.

-Flat terrain snowshoes provide support but have little traction on the underside.
-This allows you to go faster on flat terrain but making them a potential high-speed death sled on mountains.
-Rolling terrain snowshoes have more traction, but only mountain terrain snowshoes have the added traction plus pop-up heel lifts that give your calves a break on steep terrain.
+The main purpose of snowshoes is to keep you from sinking into the snow.
+The deeper your feet sink, the more difficult it is to more.
+The more you can float on the snow the better.
+Flat terrain snowshoes serve that purpose but provide little traction on the underside to prevent slipping and sliding on slopes.
+This lack of traction allows you to go faster on flat terrain but it also means flat terrain snowshoes can perform like a high-speed sled on mountain slopes.
+Rolling terrain snowshoes have more traction, but only mountain terrain snowshoes have this added traction plus pop-up heel lifts that give your calves a break on steep terrain.